 PILLAR is a psycho-social support program that is being run by the Perth Inner City Youth Service (PICYS).
-The program caters for 15-18 year old youths with a diagnosed mental health condition, that have a number of added risk factors that impinge on them achieving their treatment goals.
+The program caters for 15-20 year old young people with a diagnosed mental health condition, that have a number of added risk factors that impinge on them achieving their treatment goals.

 PILLAR is able to support these young people to: